TheFutonEng/Calico-CNI-Tutorial/README.md

 #### Explanation

 This observation is the logical conclusion of the first two points.
 The reason it's "bird" in this repo is because that's what was set as the ```calico_backend``` variable in the calico-install Ansible role (exact location within this repo where that variable is defined is Calico-CNI-Tutorial/roles/calico-install/defaults/main.yml).
 Bird uses BGP in order to exchange routes so this route was programmed by an actual dynamic routing protocol.
-For additional

 # What's Next?